Beth Johnson's decision to move her mother, Frieda, into a nursing home was agonizing.

 Experts say frequent visits -- daily if possible and at least two to three times a week -- are probably the best way to make sure your loved one is doing well.
 That way, your loved one will know he or she isn't forgotten and can ease into the home more comfortably.
 In addition, the staff will know that you'll check to see if special medication instructions are followed, and that patients aren't left in dirty linens or moved so little that they develop bed sores.
 Mealtimes, weekdays, and evenings are best for unannounced visits.

 This may be tough to do if you live thousands of miles away.
-Calling every week or few days is another way to let the staff know you're vigilant and interested, even if you're not there physically; having a relative check in on them personally is also a good idea.
+Calling every week or few days is another way to let the staff know you're vigilant and interested, even if you're not there physically; having a relative or friend check in on them personally is also a good idea.
 That way the staff knows someone is interested in their loved one's welfare and may be more likely to drop in unannounced.
 Call during different shifts to orient yourself with different staff members.
 When your loved one is ill, frequent and long visits or phone calls are critically important to the staff as well as to the doctor.

 In a few rare cases, some nursing homes have installed a security camera -- a so-called "granny cam" -- into a loved one's room.
 Federal law doesn't forbid the use of cameras, nor does it necessarily allow them, and there are no studies that show that having a camera around will improve care.
 But if you really want a camera around, and the home allows it, you can introduce the idea by letting nursing home officials know that you simply want to keep tabs on your relative and make sure she is doing well.